ilia-spiridonov/nanoctx/docs/overview.md

 While only one MFE should be solely responsible for obtaining it, many other MFEs may need to have read-only access to it for various purposes.

 So how can every MFE have access to this object then?

+### Approach 1

 The most straightforward and naive approach is of course to just pass it all the way down manually, through all layers and components.
 In practice, this kind of approach quickly becomes very hard to maintain, so it doesn't scale.
-This problem is what is known as "prop drilling" (React term), and the generally accepted solution to it is something called a "context".
+This problem is what is known as "prop drilling" (React term).

+### Approach 2

+Another approach is to just store everything inside a property on the global object (i.e. `window`).
+The problem with this is that it provides no structure.
+For example, if you have an Auth MFE, you would want only its descendants to "see" the user data it provides, not just any MFEs that happen to look for that data at the right time.

+### Proposed approach

+Let's introduce the concept of "context", which is somewhat similar to React Contexts if you're familiar with them.

 A context has the following key properties:
 1. It provides a value, which can be anything